Language: English (UK)

 Functions: PhD Candidates

-- Contract Type: Fixed Term Contract 36 Month (extendable up to 48 months if required)
+- Contract Type: 36 months Fixed Term Contract (extendable to 48 months if required)

 - Location: Kirchberg